 - Lasagna Noodles: I use gluten-free frozen lasagna noodles because they are superior in taste.
 (I also love that you don't have to take the time to boil noodles.)
 If you use dried pasta, make sure you cook the noodles in salted water with a little olive oil before adding them to the lasagna.
 You can also use regular or no boil lasagna noodles to make this.

 - Use Eggplant or Summer Squash in place of the zucchini.
 Carrot and bell pepper can also be added.

 - Use a Creamy Tomato Sauce in place of traditional pasta sauce.

-Frequently Asked Questions:
+Frequently Asked Questions

-What Vegetables Are Good In Lasagna?
+What Vegetables are Good In Lasagna?

-There are so many vegetables that work in lasagna.
-You can saute red pepper, onions and mushrooms and add any of them to your lasagna.
+There are so many vegetables that work!
+You can saute red pepper, onions, and mushrooms and add any of them to your lasagna.

 Do I Have to Cook Spinach Before Putting it in Lasagna?